patrick-hurley/patrick-hurley.github.io/_posts/2025-09-09-system-prompt-leak-opencode.md

 Yes.
 ```

-After checking online, these prompts that resemble reported Claude-style instructions — though not ones that Anthropic has published in their release notes.
-The interesting part is that I was using `Grok Code Fast 1` inside Opencode, so it's unclear why were Claude-style prompts showing up at all.
+After checking online, these prompts resemble reported Claude-style instructions, though not ones that Anthropic has published in their release notes.
+The interesting part is that I was using `Grok Code Fast 1` inside Opencode, so it's unclear why there were Claude-style prompts showing up at all.